-Name of Scholarship Scholarship Requirements Health Occupations Scholarship Successful completion of first semester of health occupations program Dr. Edward I. and Nettie Hall Scholarship High School Graduate or candidate for graduation with a GPA of 3.0 or higher.
-Preference is given to graduates of Kaufman High School Be accepted into the ADN program William O. and Ora Mae Miller Scholarship 1.
-Financial need 2.
-Enrolled in ADN program 3.
-Demonstrated academic promise 4.
-2.5 cumulative GPA or higher

-Name of Scholarship Scholarship Requirements Weldon Ford Memorial Nursing Scholarship Must be a non-smoker willing to promote awareness of cystic fibrosis Mary Hardy Nursing Scholarship Must be enrolled in second semester freshman nursing courses W. R. Kinabrew Nursing Scholarship Students chosen on basis of need and ability Must be enrolled in ADN nursing program Must be a resident of the TVCC tax district Health Related Fields Endowed Academic Scholarship Enrolled in a health occupations program at TVCC Must live in the TVCC service area Willie Mae Smith Endowed Nursing Scholarship First time/full time TVCC student who lives in the TVCC service area Maintain full time status with 2.5 GPA Application deadline is July 1 Three letters of reference and a typed essay are required.
+Name of Scholarship Scholarship Requirements Dr. Edward I. and Nettie Hall Scholarship High School Graduate or candidate for graduation with a GPA of 3.0 or higher.
+Preference is given to graduates of Kaufman High School Be accepted into the ADN program William O. and Ora Mae Miller Scholarship Financial need Enrolled in ADN program Demonstrated academic promise 4.
+2.5 cumulative GPA or higher Weldon Ford Memorial Nursing Scholarship Must be a non-smoker willing to promote awareness of cystic fibrosis Mary Hardy Nursing Scholarship Must be enrolled in second semester freshman nursing courses W. R. Kinabrew Nursing Scholarship Students chosen on basis of need and ability Must be enrolled in ADN nursing program Must be a resident of the TVCC tax district Health Related Fields Endowed Academic Scholarship Enrolled in a health occupations program at TVCC Must live in the TVCC service area Willie Mae Smith Endowed Nursing Scholarship First time/full time TVCC student who lives in the TVCC service area Maintain full time status with 2.5 GPA Application deadline is July 1 Three letters of reference and a typed essay are required.
+Dr. Ray A. Hargrove-Huttel Memorial Scholarship Must be enrolled in the Level III or IV courses of the ADN program.
+Must demonstrate financial need and be in good academic standing (GPA over 3.0) Preference will be given to graduates of Terrell High School Lená Pettiet Memorial Nursing Scholarship A current TVCC student or a High School Senior pursuing a degree in Nursing at TVCC from Grand Saline, Fruitvale, Van Zandt County or other school as donor agrees.
+The scholarship is also open to a student in the Paramedic to RN program.
+The scholarship may not be used for any completely online classes.
+The student must have a 3.0 grade point average to apply for scholarship.